spacemeshos/testnet-guide/devnet.md

 Q: I've setup smeshing via smrepl and I had later restart the node and now it is not smeshing.
 How can I keep smeshing after a node restart?

 A: After setting post in smrepl, you need to modify your node's config file with the smeshing parameters so your node can continute smeshing using these parameters after you restart it.

+---

+Q: I'm getting an error when starting the node on Windows about missing C++ runtime.
+A: Install the latest Visual C++ runtime from Microsoft and try again.